usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Month/year range

 Two common date fields, excluding day field, with validation to ensure the dates form a valid range.
-Similar to the `Date range` above but without the days.
-Call this exported function.
+Dates must be on or before January 1, 1900.

 ![Four range fields, one empty, one with valid data, and two with invalid data](../images/definitions/monthYearRange.png)

 ```js